MikolajZielinski/Lidar-Trajectory-Planner/README.md

 # Lidar Trajectory Planner

 This is repository with my solution for planning trajectory for f1teenth bolid with lidar data.
-This is very simplified environment only for testing concepts and visualization.
+This is very simplified environment.
+Only for testing concepts and visualization.

 Maps and datapath are taken from [Autoware](https://github.com/autowarefoundation/autoware)